McShelby/hugo-theme-relearn/README.md

 For a detailed description of the theme's capabilities visit the [official documentation](https://mcshelby.github.io/hugo-theme-relearn/).

-## Changelog
+## Releasenotes & Changelog

-See the [What's New](https://mcshelby.github.io/hugo-theme-relearn/basics/releasenotes) page for release highlights or the detailed [change history](https://mcshelby.github.io/hugo-theme-relearn/basics/history) for a complete list of changes.
+See the [What's New](https://mcshelby.github.io/hugo-theme-relearn/basics/releasenotes) page for release highlights or the detailed [changelog](https://mcshelby.github.io/hugo-theme-relearn/basics/history) for a complete list of changes.

 ## Contributions